 The problem with this kit is primarily lack of information on what the chemicals contain.
 Both silver solution and stabilizes / toner missing this important information.
 It is described that the different toners / stabilizers gives brown, red and blueish look, but nothing more.
 I choose to instead use ordinary hypo giving a brownish tone.
 When it comes to the choice of paper, I think hot pressed satine aquarel paper gave me the best results.
 I see from the prints I made that bright parts are too dark.
 Whether this is because I am a bad editor in photoshop or salt print technique is not better I do not know.

 If I got hold of pure silver nitrate I would not used it in standard salt print.
 I rather go for the album print technique.
 That technique is much like the original salt print, however using egg white in addition to salt.
 It is told that the print is ON the paper not IN the fibers of the paper (which is the case with salt print).
 It will be a much better results.

-Well, at the moment I am out of the silver solution.
+Well, at the moment I am out of the silver solution provided with the kit.
 So I think I have made the last salt print.
 It was interesting, but not a technique for a high quality photo print.